neemagaurav1996/AWS-Solutions-Architect-Notes/Lesson 4 - Decoupling Mechanisnms.md

     - Pass traffic to region which has lower latency
 - Use route 53 for DNS service
 - Decoupling with ELB
-    - Make application operate with asynchronus communication
+    - Make application operate with asynchronous communication
     - Make more code execute on client end
     - S3 can use event notifications to send request to lamda functions
     - Horizontal scaling for concurrent requests